hpluska/APCompSciA/projects/TextStatistics/README.md

 ## Specification

-For this project you are going to create two classes.
+- [ ] For this project you are going to create two classes.

-- TextStatistics will be the class that reads a text file, parses it, and stores the information about the words and characters in the file.
+	* TextStatistics will be the class that reads a text file, parses it, and stores the information about the words and characters in the file.
-- ProcessText is the driver class that gets a list of one or more filenames from the command line and collects statistics on each of the files using an instance of TextStatistics object.
+	* ProcessText is the driver class that gets a list of one or more filenames from the command line and collects statistics on each of the files using an instance of TextStatistics object.

-For this project you will also implement an interfaces
+- [ ] For this project you will also implement an interfaces

-- TextStatisticsInterface.java
+	* TextStatisticsInterface.java

-You should be able to develop this program incrementally in such a way that you can turn in a program that runs even if you don’t succeed in implementing all the specified functionality.

-Specifications for the TextStatistics and ProcessText classes are discussed below.

 ## ProcessText (provided class)